leandrotomassini/NestJS/README.md

   <a href="http://nestjs.com/" target="blank"><img src="https://nestjs.com/img/logo-small.svg" width="200" alt="Nest Logo" /></a>
 </p>

-# Teslo API
+# NestJS Backend API

-This repository contains the backend API for the Teslo shop, built with NestJS.
+This repository contains the backend API for the NestJS Backend API, built with NestJS.
 It provides endpoints for product management, authentication, and file uploads.

 ---